-Contributions receivable of \$1,436,500 at December 31, 2014 represents additional residual distributions to be received by the Foundation as a beneficiary in one estate.
+Contributions receivable of \$1,436,500 at December 31, 2014 represent additional residual distributions to be received by the Foundation as a beneficiary in one estate and have been fully collected in 2015.

 6. Pledges Receivable, Net

 Unconditional promises to give that are expected to be collected within one year are recorded at their net realizable value.
 Unconditional promises to give that are expected to be collected in future years are recorded at present value of estimated future cash flows.
 Conditional promises to give are not included as support until such time as the conditions are substantially met.